un01s/crashes/languages/bf/NOTES.md

 # Brainfuck programming language

 Brainfuck is a programming language created by Urban Müller in 1993.

-* The underlying computer has an array of memory cells.
-Let's say the array is 30,000 cells long.
+Its computer has three parts, an array of memory cells (let's say 30,000 cells), a pointer that can be moved along the cells, and a processor that takes operators to move the pointer accordingly or to input the value of a cell or to output the value of a cell.

 * Each cell has an index or address starting from 0.
 * The value of each cell can be read or written according to the ASCII table.
 The initial values are all zeros.
 * There is a pointer, which points to the first memory cell at the start.